huijing/slides/95-cssconf-2021/README.md

 *For CSS Conf Armenia 2021.
 This is a sort-of transcript plus my notes for the talk.*

-Բարեւ Ձեզ, I hope everyone is doing fine.
+Բարեւ Ձեզ (Barev dzez), I hope everyone is doing fine.
 I'm very happy to have this opportunity to speak with all of you at CSS Conf Armenia.
 Talking about CSS is one of my favourite things.
 Today, I'll be sharing about a few techniques that a lot of us may have come across in our frontend development career, and I want to revisit some of them to use modern CSS.

 My name is Hui Jing and I'm a frontend developer based in Singapore at the moment.
 These emojis summarise who I am quite well, and you can always ask me about any of them if you feel like.